irisnet/testnets/testnets/docs/README.md

 ```
 When you see `catching_up` is `false`, it means the node is synced with the rest of testnet, otherwise it means it's still syncing.

+### Setup a sentry node

+A validator is under the risk of being attacked.
+You could follow this [guide](https://github.com/irisnet/testnets/blob/master/testnets/docs/Setup%20A%20Sentry%20Node.md) to setup a sentry node to protect yourself.

+### Deploy IRISHub Monitor

+Please follow this [guide](https://github.com/irisnet/testnets/blob/master/testnets/docs/Deploy%20IRISHUB%20monitor.md) to get IRIHub running on your side.

 ### Upgrade to Validator Node